How do you like your coffee, select your grind.

 Ground Fine for use in Espresso Machines.

-Rwandan Coffee highlights the lifestyle of a nation.
 Only around 25% of Rwanda’s 11 million people live in an urban setting.
-Many instead live in the country, a large percentage of whom work in coffee.
-Our very own Rwandan Coffee is of excellent quality and has tastes likened to Kenyan Coffees.
+The rest reside in the country, a sizable percentage of whom are Rwandan Coffee farmers.
+Estates find themselves scattered across hilly terrain and deep valleys.

 Elevation has a significant role in the taste and characteristics of the beans, of which 95% derives from high-calibre Arabica Coffee plants.

 Most of these were introduced by German missionaries in 1904, despite the fact that nearby Ethiopia was the birthplace of Coffee centuries before.
 Today, Rwanda Coffee accounts for 60% of the nation’s export earnings; Rwanda Rukeri Tea and others like it make up a further 30%.

 When the beans arrive at our Kent-based factory, we roast them using the state-of-the-art Neuhaus Neotec fluidised air-bed system.